DevExpress-Examples/web-forms-dashboard-gauge-ranges/README.md

 **[[Run Online]](https://codecentral.devexpress.com/429719105/)**
 <!-- run online end -->

-This example show how to edit and display [Ranges](https://js.devexpress.com/Documentation/Guide/UI_Components/CircularGauge/Visual_Elements/#Range_Container) for the [Gauges](https://docs.devexpress.com/Dashboard/117164/web-dashboard/create-dashboards-on-the-web/dashboard-item-settings/gauges) item.
+This example shows how to edit and display [Ranges](https://js.devexpress.com/Documentation/Guide/UI_Components/CircularGauge/Visual_Elements/#Range_Container) for the [Gauges](https://docs.devexpress.com/Dashboard/117164/web-dashboard/create-dashboards-on-the-web/dashboard-item-settings/gauges) item.
 Since this functionality is not available in built-in Gauges settings, it is necessary to use [Custom Properties](https://docs.devexpress.com/Dashboard/401702/web-dashboard/ui-elements-and-customization/create-custom-properties).
 In addition, it is necessary to apply ranges on the server-side when the dashboard is exported.
 The [ASPxDashboard.CustomExport](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.CustomExport) event is handled for this purpose.

 The resulting dashboard looks as follows: